 Participation in the course will be assessed by student presence on the discussion boards.
-It is vital that students participate regularly in order not to fall behind in the course.
-Every stage usually has two instructional medium, one on grammar and one on culture.
-Students will need to participate in a discussion forum thread, after listening to instructional media, before the specified ending point for that stage.
-Here, students will be able to ask questions and discuss the stage's grammar and culture or other matters pertaining to the course content.
-Participation will be graded in these, so posts should be substantive, relate to the instructional media, reading, focus topics, and other students' posts, and comments are civil and to the point.
-Questions about administrative matters or problems should be directed to the instructor privately, preferably via the VirtualSC Dashboard or Skype.
+It is vital that students participate regularly in order not to fall behind in the course Every stage usually has two instructional media, one on grammar and one on culture.
+Students will need to participate in a discussion form thread linked to the instructional media.
+Here students will be able to ask questions and discuss the stage's grammar and culture or other matters pertaining to the course content.
+Participation will be graded in these, so posts should be substantive, relate to the instructional media, reading, focus topics, and other students' posts, and comments should be civil and on point.
+Questions about administrative matters or problems should be directed to the instructor privately.